-Designed flexible templates for Lokal Travel's eco-tourism startup, worked closely with founders and developers
+Designed flexible templates for an eco-tourism startup.
+Worked closely with founders and developers.

-Moderated Remote and In-Person Research Methodology: Led over 30 remote qualitative interviews over the phone, GVC, and in-person, with physically active people living sustainable lifestyles.
+Moderated remote and in-person research methodology: Led over 30 remote qualitative interviews over the phone, Google hangouts, and in-person, with physically active people living sustainable lifestyles.

-*Also worked with Lokal Travel's co-founders and developers to unearth key business objectives, limitations, and considerations
+Also worked with Lokal Travel's co-founders and developers to unearth key business objectives and constraints.

 “When push comes to shove, I'd rather support local economies.
 If I knew it was a family-owned business, that would sell me.”- Dave, tester new to concept of eco-tourism

 “We can go to different travel agents and review sites, but it's tricky to figure out who has real insight into local travel.”- Jen, tester who looked into eco-tourism options in the past